Indian town on edge after 9 die during farm protest

 Farm leaders alleged that Mishra’s son was in the car when it ran over the protesters, but Mishra denied it.

-Police on Monday said they had so far arrested six people and filed a criminal complaint against 14 more, including the minister’s son, in connection with the death of the four farmers.
-The BJP also lodged a criminal complaint against the protesting farmers over the death of its members and the car driver, said Arvind Chaurasia, a senior official in charge of the district.
+Police on Monday said they had so far arrested six people and filed a criminal complaint against 14 more, including the minister’s son, in connection with the deaths of the four farmers.
+The BJP also lodged a criminal complaint against the farmers over the deaths of its members and the car driver, said Arvind Chaurasia, a senior official in charge of the district.

 Police also said they recovered the body of a local journalist from the spot where violence ensued Sunday but did not provide further details on how he was killed.